-- Crepitus, a clicking or popping of the knee joint with movement
+- crepitus, a clicking or popping of the knee joint with movement

-- Pain that seems to be weather-related and gets worse with rain
+- pain that seems to be weather-related and gets worse with rain

-- Weakness in the knee joint that may cause it to buckle
+- weakness in the knee joint that may cause it to buckle

-Later-stage arthritis symptoms may include visible joint deformities and stiffness that makes movement nearly impossible.
-However, it's possible for a person to suddenly experience severe knee arthritis symptoms.
+Later-stage arthritis symptoms may include visible joint deformities and stiffness that makes movement very difficult.
+However, severe symptoms of knee arthritis can appear suddenly.